 There are, however, comparatively few groups working on the core problem of preventing and reducing suffering, regardless of where and when it takes place, and whom it affects.
 This is the niche that we aim to fill.

-EAF was founded in August of 2015 by a young, interdisciplinary team in Basel, Switzerland.
-Until then, EAS’s activities had been taking place under GBS Schweiz, an organization founded in 2013 as a regional chapter of the German humanist group Giordano Bruno Foundation (Giordano-Bruno-Stiftung, or GBS).
+EAF was founded in August of 2015 in Basel, Switzerland.
+Until then, EAS’s activities had been taking place under GBS Schweiz, an organization founded in 2013 as a local group of the German humanist organization Giordano Bruno Foundation (Giordano-Bruno-Stiftung, or GBS).

 GBS Schweiz initially concentrated on formulating an ethical system based on rationality and evolutionary humanism.
-Over time, however, this grew into to a more specific focus on Effective Altruism, thus leading to the eventual creation of EAF as a separate organization.
+Over time, however, this grew into to a more specific focus on effective altruism, thus leading to the eventual creation of EAF as a separate organization.
+In March 2016, EAF moved its headquarters to Berlin.

 The Centre for Effective Altruism (CEA) is a coalition of projects located in Oxford which promotes the spread of Effective Altruism globally and has founded several projects (see below).